 The goal of the Lincoln Public Schools science program is to help all students develop an understanding of the natural world and how humans utilize and impact the environment.
 The curriculum is based on the Nebraska State Science Standards and the National Science Standards.
 The program stresses hands-on activities to develop inquiry and thinking skills, as well as science process skills.
 The program is structured to help students realize that science is part of every day life and affects all individuals.

-High School-The high school science curriculum focuses on higher-level problem solving skills.
+The high school science curriculum focuses on higher-level problem solving skills.
 Environmental issues, daily applications, and connections to other fields are stressed.
 Core courses include geoscience, physical science, biology, chemistry, and physics.
 Electives vary from school to school and may include anatomy/physiology, environmental studies, forensic science, and zoology.
-In order to graduate from high school in 2009-10, two-years of high school science will be required that includes one course in life science, earth science, and physical science.
+According to LPS Board Policy 6222, beginning with the graduating class of 2015, the LPS graduation requirement is 30 credit hours of science, including 5 hours of earth, physical (physics and chemistry) and life science.

 2017 Saturday Science - February 4, 11, 18, 25.

 2017 Nebraska State Science Bowl Competition - February 4 (MS), February 11 (HS)

 2017 22nd Annual Zoetis-LPS-GSK Science Fair - March 2; 5:00PM

 2017 SE Regional NJAS Science Fair - March 7